jwikman/nab-al-tools/HowToContribute.md

 If you get an error like
 > command 'nab.SomeCommand' not found.

 This would most likely be due to the extension not being activated.
-You can find the requirements `package.json` under `activationEvents`.
+You can find the requirements in `package.json` under `activationEvents`.
 For test purposes you can add `"*"` to the list which would make the extension always activated.
 Be sure to remove it if it's not present in the master repo.